rootiest/zippy-klipper_config/extras/filament_change/README.md

 In both cases just add `M600` to the gcode for that task.

+This functions almost identically to the `FILAMENT_RUNOUT` command.

 ## Manual Filament Change

 This process is very similar to the runout process above but it behaves slightly differently: